makkenned/topic-tagger/README.md

 topic tagger

-# Instructions to configure a node
+# Instructions to configure a node.
+Whenever a password it's required, use 13241234.

 ```
 yum install -y git